poshaw/qemu_vm/README.md

 This is a work in progress.

-Goal is to launch VMs from the script "vm"
+Goal is to launch VMs from the script "vm" that is on the $PATH

 ## expected directory setup
 ```